lpmagnuson/EZProxy-Alma-Authentication/readme.md

 ##Deploy

-Set up EZProxy's user.txt file with the above configuration.
+Set up EZProxy's user.txt file with the above configuration, replacing https://someschool.edu/ezalma.php with the location of your script.